amd/ZenDNN/README.md

 ZenDNN (Zen Deep Neural Network) Library accelerates deep learning inference applications on AMD CPUs.
 This library, which includes APIs for basic neural network building blocks optimized for AMD CPUs, targets deep learning application and framework developers with the goal of improving inference performance on AMD CPUs across a variety of workloads, including computer vision, natural language processing (NLP), and recommender systems.

+ZenDNN exposes its functionality primarily through the **Low Overhead API (LowOHA)** — a set of direct, function-based entry points (e.g. `matmul_direct`, `group_matmul_direct`, `reorder_direct`) that operate on raw pointers with minimal per-call overhead.
+This makes LowOHA the performance-first interface for latency-sensitive inference and small GEMM-heavy workloads such as Scaled Dot-Product Attention (SDPA), Batched Matrix Multiply (BMM), and Mixture-of-Experts (MoE) group GEMMs.
+It is complemented by a modular, object-oriented Tensor Operator API.
+For details, see the [ZenDNN architecture documentation](docs/zendnnl_architecture.md).

 ZenDNN is a redesigned, re-architected, and refactored deep learning library, evolving from the original ZenDNN_legacy.
 The legacy version is retained for reference and backward compatibility (https://github.com/amd/ZenDNN/tree/zendnn_legacy).
 In addition to features offered by ZenDNN_legacy, ZenDNN is intended to support the following additional features: